Handel Choir History

 . . . sublime music, captivating performances

-From 2000-2008, Handel Choir sponsored the Handel Children’s Choir educational program and worked with the After School AKAdemy at Arena Players.
+From 2000 to 2008, Handel Choir sponsored the Handel Children’s Choir educational program and worked with the After School AKAdemy at Arena Players.
 The Handel Period Instrument Orchestra, employing the use of historical period instruments for performances of baroque, classical and early romantic music, was introduced in 2004 with the appointment of Melinda O’Neal as artistic director & conductor.

 In 2006 the Handel Choir formed the Chandos Singers, an ensemble named after the Duke of Chandos, one of Handel’s earliest patrons when he moved to London from Germany.
 This ensemble includes singers selected from the larger Handel Choir membership, augmented on occasion and depending on the repertoire, with professional guest vocal and instrumental soloists.